NRCan/geo-deep-learning/docs/data_analysis.md

        <img align="center" src="/docs/screenshots/stats_parameters_search_map_cp.PNG">
     </p>

     The function first returns the optimal threshold(s) for the chosen sampling method(s).
-It then returns the proportions of each classes and the size of the final dataset.
+It then returns a preview of the proportions of each classes and the size of the final dataset without creating it.

 1. **sampling dictionary**